-The Tribe shall provide to the State Gaming Agency, within thirty (30) days of their submission to the NIGC, copies of the audited financial statements of Class III Gaming and management letter(s), if any, provided to the NIGC.
-All submissions to the State Gaming Agency made pursuant to this section 8.5 shall be subject to the confidentiality protections and assurances set forth in section 8.4, subdivision (h) of this Compact.
+The Tribe shall make available to the State Gaming Agency while the State Gaming Agency is at the Gaming Facility, copies of the audited financial statements of Class III Gaming and management letter(s), if any, provided to the NIGC.
+Information received by the State Gaming Agency pursuant to this section 8.5 shall be subject to the confidentiality protections and assurances set forth in section 8.4, subdivision (h) of this Compact.